zadorlab/pynta/README.md

 ```

-An example input files is located at `/example_run_files/inputR2S.py`.
-You will also need `reactions.yaml` which can be found in the same location.
+An example input files are located at `/example_run_files/`.

 If do not have a `.yaml` file with the reaction list but still want to use the work-flow, let me know.
-Also, stay tuned, as a version of rmgcat_to_sella that can work without `.yaml` file is currently under development
+Also, stay tuned, as a version of `rmgcat_to_sella` that can work without `.yaml` file is currently under development

-If you are using rmgcat_to_sella or you wish to use it, let me know!
+If you are using `rmgcat_to_sella` or you wish to use it, let me know!

 ### 2.2 Using SLURM only
 **Warning `dev` branch uses SLURM scheduler to deal with the job dependencies.
 Be aware that it might be a bit buggy and do not fully support all the features implemented in the `master` branch.**